Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/GenerateOfflineMap_Overrides/README.md

 3. Use the range slider to adjust the min/max levelIds to be taken offline for the Streets basemap.
 4. Use the spin-box to set the buffer radius for the streets basemap.
 5. Click the buttons to skip the System Valves and Service Connections layers.
-4. Use the text entry to select the maximum flow rate for the features from the Hydrant layer.
+4. Use the combo-box to select the maximum flow rate for the features from the Hydrant layer.
 5. Use the check-box to skip the geometry filter for the water pipes features.
 6. Click "Start Job"
 7. Wait for the progress bar to indicate that the task has completed.